NestorIT/PH-1200/README.md

-# PH-1200
-Schedule function for an Uninterruptible Power Supply (UPS)
+# Adding schedule function to an Uninterruptible Power Supply (UPS)

-## Description
-This board is connected to a UPS to operate with RTC alarms (its purpose is to extend battery life).
+This PCB is connected to a UPS to operate with RTC alarms (its purpose is to extend battery life).
 In addition, the schedule and shutdown times may also be configured in a HMI via a USB port.

 ## Features
 - Isolated voltage sensor.